wyattscarpenter/carpogram/README.md

 Not clear if I should include a thorn, etc, either.

-ASCII punctuation (most of it).
+ASCII punctuation (most of it) (mostly in ascii order).

 normal punctuation (including interobang and perconitination point).

+The izers I'm about to name affect what we call "attributes", such as boldedness, italicization; which should not be confused with "properties" like "is a letter" as specified e.g. in the uniccode character property tables.
+Although in carpogram capitalizedness is treated as an attribute instead of as a property (which unicode treats, in part, using Lu vs Ll properties)

 combining italicizer, obliqueizer, reverse obliqueizer, rotator(?), boldizer (DUPLOYAN THICK LETTER SELECTOR?), superscriptizer (this one can stack, to make 2^2^2), subscriptizer (same), strikethough (also stacks, to get, like, ¥ (bad example, but if you imagine a double-crossed out letter)), underline (distinct from underscore) (stacks), overline (distinct from overscore/macron(?)) (stacks), sans-serif, monospace, blackletter (including the variation selector for the style of black letter fraktur versus round hand I think), small caps izer. big smalls izer? (probably not). double-struckizer / blackboard bold.
 Cursivizer? slab serif izer?
 Swashizer?

 text is assumed to be written in Roman (non-italic, non-bold, etc) in a traditional serif font.
 There is no way to explicitly request this because 1 these are combining marks not variation selectors 2 are you crazy this is just what text is; pick a different font if yours doesn't work right.

 It's clear that some of these can compose (bold+italic, for example), but for some of them it is not so clear (italic+italic).
 So, guidence should probably be given about this.
+Actually they should probably all arbitrarily combine.

 Turnedizer (upsidedownizer).
 Possibly conflicts with / just is egyptian rotational controls?